 Northwestern Law Stationery and Letterhead

 Stationery with the Northwestern Law logo and letterhead can be used to create simple publicity materials such as letters, invitations, flyers, schedules, etc. You can obtain reams of stationery from the Copy Center.
 You must explain to them that you want Northwestern Law letterhead.
 If you only say only letterhead they will tell you that they do not have any.

 AALS Mailing Labels

-If you have worked with the Publications department to create a publicity publication (such as a brochure, save-the-date cards, invitations, etc., and your target audience is academics at other law schools, you may want to order mailing labels from the AALS.
+If you have worked with the Publications team to create a publicity publication (such as a brochure, save-the-date cards, invitations, etc.), and your target audience is academics at other law schools, you may want to order mailing labels from the AALS.
 Please visit the AALS Web site if you are interested in sending publicity materials to any law professors.